any-docs/css/content/guides/filter_effects/using/index.md

 ## Using SVG filters

-In addition to the 10 defined {{cssxref("filter-function")}}s, the CSS filter effects support `url()`, with the parameter being an [SVG filter](/en-US/docs/Web/SVG/Reference/Element/filter), which may be embedded in an internal or external SVG file.
+In addition to the 10 defined `filter-function`s, the CSS filter effects support `url()`, with the parameter being an [SVG filter](/en-US/docs/Web/SVG/Reference/Element/filter), which may be embedded in an internal or external SVG file.

 A single SVG can be used to define several filters, each with an `id`: